A well-lit living room with tasteful grey furniture and green plants.

 • Residency in your house for at least 12 months

-In addition to these requirements, there are loan-to-value ratio (LTV) limits to keep in mind.
+In addition to these requirements, loan-to-value ratio (LTV) limits are important to keep in mind.
 These limits control how much equity you need to keep in your home compared with its current value.
-With a cash-out refi, your LTV cannot exceed 80% of your home’s value, meaning you’ll need to keep at least 20% equity in your home.
+With a cash-out refi, your LTV ratio can’t exceed 80% of your home’s value – meaning you’ll need to keep at least 20% equity in your home.

 Pros Of An FHA Cash-Out Refinance

-• Potential for lower monthly payments: In addition to tapping into home equity, a cash-out refi could mean obtaining a better interest rate, which could lower your monthly mortgage payments.
+• The potential for lower monthly payments: In addition to tapping into home equity, a cash-out refi could mean obtaining a better interest rate, which could lower your monthly mortgage payments.

-• Lump sum payment can be used for almost anything: From home repairs to debt consolidation and emergency funds, the cash you receive from a cash-out refinance can be used toward many projects.
+• A lump-sum payment you can use for almost anything: From home repairs to debt consolidation and emergency funds, the cash you receive from a cash-out refinance can go toward many projects.

 Cons Of An FHA Cash-Out Refinance

-• Increased loan amount: Cashing out your home equity means taking on additional debt in the form of a higher loan amount.
-It’s important to consider both the short and long-term impact of this decision to determine if it makes sense for you.
+• An increased loan amount: Cashing out your home equity means taking on additional debt in the form of a higher loan amount.
+It’s important to consider both the short- and long-term impacts of this decision to determine if it makes sense for you.

-• Required MIP payments: If you’re refinancing from a conventional loan into an FHA loan with an FHA cash-out refinance, note that you’ll be required to pay a mortgage insurance premium.
+• Required MIP payments: If you’re refinancing from a conventional loan into an FHA loan with an FHA cash-out refinance, you’ll be required to pay a mortgage insurance premium.

-• Required home appraisal: Unlike a Streamline Refinance, a home appraisal will be required for a cash-out refi to determine the precise value of the home.
+• A required home appraisal: Unlike a Streamline Refinance, a cash-out refi requires a home appraisal to determine the precise value of the home.

 4. FHA 203(k) Refinance